 Provide executives intranet training and toolkits

 Make it as easy as possible for leaders to use the intranet.
-It makes the engagement more likely for leaders if you provide detailed examples of how they should engage.
+Leadership engagement is more likely if you provide detailed examples of how they should engage.
 Training collateral included “10 easy ways to get started” and “What to do vs. what not to do”

 Create organization-wide training